Welcome to the new Agriculture Delaware! We're still growing our site. Send us your feedback. Email Us

 As part of its 2020 “Delaware Forest Resource Assessment” and “Statewide Forest Strategy,” Delaware’s Forest Stewardship Committee is currently reviewing proposed changes to its “Assessment of Need,” which would include the creation of six separate Forest Legacy Program (FLP) areas (see maps below) in addition to the current four areas.

-The Delaware Forest Service is posting these proposed changes and seeking public comment and review for a period of 30 days, beginning on March 25, 2020.
-Anyone with comments, questions, proposed revisions, or suggestions can submit them before April 24, 2020 to: Kyle Hoyd, Assistant Forestry Administrator, at email@example.com.
-All comments must be made in writing by the end of the 30-day period.
+The Delaware Forest Service is posting these proposed changes, which will be incorporated into the final document.
+Anyone with comments, questions, proposed revisions, or suggestions can submit them to: Kyle Hoyd, Assistant Forestry Administrator, at email@example.com.

 The Forest Legacy Program (FLP) is funded through the U.S. Forest Service’s State and Private Forestry (S&PF) budget.
 It provides funds to states to protect working forestlands that are threatened by development or other land uses, either through outright (fee simple) purchase or conservation easements.
 A conservation easement allows the landowner to continue to own the forest; however, the easement prohibits non-forest uses such as development.
 Landowners who chose to sell an easement must also have a forest stewardship plan for their property that describes the activities needed to help achieve their objectives for the property; the Delaware Forest Service can write this plan with the landowner.
 The intent of FLP is to ensure forestlands continue to yield the forest products we use everyday, such as timber, wildlife habitat, and water quality protection.
 Landowner participation in FLP is completely voluntary.